 Zenify at a Glance

 - Contains the amino acid L-Theanine which promotes relaxation

 - Incomplete formula – lacking more core ingredients for stress reduction

 - Contains GABA which doesn’t work as an oral supplement

 - Magnesium is underdosed

-Summary: Zenify is a tasty nootropic drink that claims to improve your mental state and reduce daily stress.
+Zenify is a nootropic drink that claims to improve your mental state and reduce daily stress.
 It comes in a packet of 12 cans and costs $37.99.
 Zenify only contains 1 ingredient that can do what it claims – L-Theanine.
 The rest of its formula is ineffective.
 Glycine is a natural amino acid that can lower stress, but we already get plenty of it through food.
 GABA – another ingredient in Zenify – is ineffective because it can’t easily cross your blood-brain barrier.
-The vitamins B & C are good for general health but their doses are low and you’re unlikely to experience any difference from using them.
+Vitamins B & C are good for general health but their doses are low and you’re unlikely to experience any difference from using them.
 If you just want a tasty and healthy soda replacement, then Zenify could be the right product for you.
 However, if you’re looking for something to naturally reduce your stress levels and promote emotional well-being, there are stronger, more effective, and more comprehensive formulas available on the market today.